sophiexingsu/sophiexingsu.github.io/_pages/about.md

 # Hello and Welcome!

-> **On the Job Market (2026-2027)**
+> **On the Job Market (2025-2026)**

 ---

 ## About Me

-I'm a fourth-year Psychology PhD student at WashU, working with Dr. Jeff Zacks.
+I'm a ABD Psychology PhD student at WashU, working with Dr. Jeff Zacks.
 I completed the [Cognitive, Computational, and Systems Neuroscience Pathway](https://sites.wustl.edu/systemsneuroscience/ccsn-pathway/) and hold a Graduate Certificate in Quantitative Data Analysis.

 ### Research Focus